Welcome to our page dedicated to the rules of belote!

 Whatever your level, you will have access to the free and unlimited “practice” mode where you can play online belote against the AI, our skilled Jack of Clubs, Lancelot.

-You will also be able to play multiplayer games and pit yourself against real players via our mobile app FunBelote.
+You will also be able to play multiplayer games for free and pit yourself against real players via our mobile app FunBelote.

 Finally, challenge your friends or belote players from all over the world in the game modes “duplicate challenges” and “daily tournaments”.
 Many batches of FunBelote chips are to be won in belote contests!

 Open your FunBelote player account now and join our large community of players!
 App available for smartphones and tablets (iOS and Android) on the Google Play and Apple stores.